1975 United Kingdom European Communities membership referendum: Negotiations and accession

 The debate itself took place between 21 and 28 October 1971, with the House of Commons debating directly whether or not the United Kingdom should become a member of the EC.
 Conservative MPs were given a free vote, Labour MPs were given a three-line whip to vote against the motion, and Liberal MPs were whipped into voting in favour of the motion.
 Prime Minister Edward Heath commented in the chamber just before the vote:

-The House of Commons voted 356–244 in favour of the motion, a substantial majority of 112, with the Prime Minister commenting straight afterwards on behalf of the House:
+The House of Commons voted 356–244 in favour of the motion, a substantial majority of 112.
 Throughout this period, the Labour Party was divided, both on the substantive issue of EC accession and on the question of whether accession ought to be approved by referendum.
 In 1971 pro-Market figures such as Roy Jenkins, the Deputy Leader of the Labour Party, said a Labour government would have agreed to the terms of accession secured by the Conservatives.
 However, the National Executive Committee and the Labour Party Conference disapproved of the terms.
 In April 1972, the anti-EC Conservative MP Neil Marten tabled an amendment to the European Communities Bill, which called for a consultative referendum on entry.
 Labour had previously opposed a referendum, but the Shadow Cabinet decided to support Marten's amendment.
 Jenkins resigned as Deputy Leader in opposition to the decision, and many Labour MPs abstained in the division.

-No referendum was held when Britain agreed to an accession treaty on 22 January 1972, or when the European Communities Bill went through the legislative process, on the grounds that to hold one would be unconstitutional; the bill passed its second reading in the House of Commons by just eight votes.
-The United Kingdom joined the European Communities as a member state on 1 January 1973, along with Denmark and the Republic of Ireland.
+No referendum was held when Britain agreed to an accession treaty on 22 January 1972, or when the twelve clause European Communities Bill went through the legislative process, on the grounds that to hold one would be unconstitutional; the bill passed its second reading in the House of Commons by just eight votes.
+In October 1972 the bill completed the legislative process in both the Commons and the House of Lords and was given Royal Assent completing ratification of the Accession Treaty and became the European Communities Act 1972 which was one of the most significant constitutional statutes ever to be passed by the UK Parliament in time for the accession entry date.
+The United Kingdom joined the European Communities as a member state on 1 January 1973, along with Denmark and Ireland.
 The EC would later become the European Union.